Popular words in English. A list of basic English words for live communication. Greetings and farewells

 come- come

-Word come is a verb with the meaning of approach (arrival):
+Word come is a verb with the meaning of approaching (arrival):

 Come to me.- Come to me.